 NAN said the law also forbids people from running gay clubs, societies, processions or meetings in Nigeria.
 The punishment for such acts is 10 years in prison, it said.

 And the law even states that marriages or civil unions from outside the country will be void inside the country, according to NAN.

-Last month, the Ugandan parliament passed controversial legislation that would make some gay acts punishable by life in prison.
-President Yoweri Museveni has not signed it yet.
+Last month, Uganda’s parliament passed controversial legislation that would make some gay acts punishable by life in prison.

 For the bill to become law, it would need the signature of that county’s president, who has 30 days to make a decision.

-Homosexuality is illegal in most African nations based on remnants of sodomy laws introduced during the British colonial era.
-The laws are perpetuated by cultural and religious beliefs.
+Homosexuality is illegal in most African nations based on remnants of sodomy laws introduced during the British colonial era and perpetuated by cultural beliefs.